xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - API for custom reports in excel/CVS format to be sent per email

 **5.3 Development TODOs**
+ - count is wrong on the pi
+ - make debug a build option
  - Clean code
  - Add calculated flows to exported data?